Added sugar in food

 Sugar-sweetened drinks including soft drinks, cordials, vitamin waters, fruit drinks, energy and sports drinks, are the biggest contributor of added sugars in the Australian diet.
 There is increasing evidence that consumption of sugar-sweetened drinks is related to excess weight gain and therefore these drinks should be limited in children’s diets (see above guidelines under ‘Limit intake of foods containing added sugars’).

 While flavoured milk does contain added sugar, it also provides many nutrients that are beneficial to children such as protein and calcium.
 It is important to remember that approximately 50 per cent of the sugar content of flavoured milk is in fact lactose which is a naturally occurring sugar in milk.
-Under the Fresh Tastes @ School NSW Healthy School Canteen Strategy, reduced-fat flavoured milk is GREEN while full-fat flavoured milk is AMBER.
-Serves under 300ml are recommended by healthy kids to keep energy (kilojoule) intake at an appropriate level.
+Under the NSW Healthy School Canteen Strategy, flavoured milk is considered ‘Everyday’ and has a maximum portion size of 300ml for primary schools and 500ml for secondary schools.

 It is easy to overindulge in foods with added sugar.
 The following tips can help you to limit the amount of added sugar in your families diet: